Walking Liberty Halves

 1579719004

-Gem $1650 New April 1!
-Gem Original, Sheffield Collection..
+Gem $1650 Gem Original, Sheffield Collection..
 None finer at CAC is an appropriate note for starting this Sheffield Collection 1939-S description!
 Pristine surfaces are entirely unabraded and worthy of this lofty certified grade.
 The frosted luster is brilliant and completely undisturbed.
 Strike is also complete with full vertical skirt lines and an outlined thumb.
 Faint golden hues are evident under a bright light.
 Scattered die polish lines are nicely detailed under a 10x.
 CAC population in "67" stands at 204 with none finer.
 The CAC price guide value is $1580.
 Housed in NGC Gen 17 (2004-2008) holder with CAC approval.
 PCGS #6608

 Walking Liberty 50C 1939S 1939-S